Vyral/base-template/_drafts/when-is-the-best-time-to-list-your-home.md

 {% include youtube.html %}

-When is the best time to sell your home?
-The answer might surprise you.
+<center>When is the best time to sell your home?
+The answer might surprise you.</center>

 When is the best time of year to sell your home?